Pre-read by aerobee82 & alexisdanaan, and beta'd by sweenyanne in 2013

 "But that's the reality you live in, isn't it?"
 It was a challenge, and one Alice backed down from.

 "Sometimes."
-She didn't say anything else on the matter.
+She said nothing else on the matter.

-The ceiling held little distraction from thoughts of Jacob.
+The ceiling in my bedroom was much less effective than Alice's, and it held little distraction from thoughts of Jacob.

-I wondered if one day I would look back on this moment and realize that this was the first step.
-This decision that I hadn't ever wanted to admit was there could be something that defined me, not just for the rest of my lifetime, but for forever.
-Suddenly the potential, endless years stretching out in front of me seemed so vast.
-They would be filled with pain and hard choices, leaving the people I loved, and death―so much death.
+Suddenly, the potential, endless years stretching out in front of me seemed so vast.
+They would be filled with pain and hard choices, leaving the people I loved, and death ― so much death.
 I hadn't understood that last part before.
-The blankets bunched under my clenching fingers as I looked toward the empty rocking chair in the corner, and I knew the answers to every question I had laid in the one I didn't want to ask.
+The blankets bunched between my fingers as I looked to the empty rocking chair in the corner, wishing for answers when it had none.

 "Hey," Charlie said.
 He pulled a beer from the bottom shelf and turned to appraise me.
 "You look nice."